 At the end of December, the number of unfilled vacancies had dropped to 210 thousand, 6 thousand less than the end of September, when the number of vacancies had increased by 16 thousand compared to the end of June.
 At the end of 2020, the number of unfilled vacancies was 76 thousand lower than at the end of 2019.

 In February, there were 340 thousand unemployed.
 Just as in January, this is equivalent to 3.6 percent of the labour force.
 From December through February, unemployment declined by an average of 13 thousand per month.
 Between March and August, the unemployment rate rose from 2.9 to 4.6 percent.
 It then declined on a monthly basis up to January inclusive.

 In Q4 2020, turnover at temporary employment agencies rose by 4.2 percent.
 Relative to one year previously, turnover was down by 7.1 percent.

 GDP down by 0.1 percent in Q4 2020

-According to the second estimate conducted by CBS, gross domestic product (GDP) increased by 0.1 percent in Q4 2020 relative to the previous quarter.
-The increase was mainly due to household consumption.
+According to the second estimate conducted by CBS, gross domestic product (GDP) decreased by 0.1 percent in Q4 2020 relative to the previous quarter.
+The decrease was mainly due to household consumption.
 Relative to one year previously, GDP contracted by 2.8 percent.